 This town completely rebuilt itself after being flattened in World War II.
 Your Trip Manager will show you Dresden’s signature buildings, like the Opera House, the domed Frauenkirche, the Royal Residence – once home to the Saxon Kings – and the massive Zwinger Palace, where the royals went to party!

 Lunchtime!
-Go local and hang out in a riverside beer garden, order some hearty German dishes with regional specialities like sour roast and potato soup.
+Go local and hang out in a cafe, order some hearty German dishes with regional specialities like sour roast and potato soup.

 Then we head over the border and into the Czech Republic to Prague.